Fish and Wildlife Service, Interior.

 Respondent's Obligation: Voluntary.

-For each 5-year survey, we estimate a total of 48 respondents will provide 48 responses totaling 1,478 burden hours.
+Note: For each survey, we estimate a total of 48 respondents will provide 48 responses totaling 1,478 burden hours.
 The burden estimates below are annualized over the 3-year period of OMB approval.

 We invite comments concerning this information collection on: